DesktopGooseUnofficial/ResourceHub/_includes/install_guide.md

 **Need help?
 Something not working right?** Feel free to ask for support in the [#goose-mods channel on the discord server](https://discord.gg/yjGFsUD).

+0. If you have the Goose running, close him first.
 1. Go to the `Mods` folder in the `Assets` folder. {% if include.iszip %}
 2. Open the `{{ include.modname }}.zip` file.
 3. Copy the folder from the `{{ include.modname }}.zip` file to the `Mods` directory. {% else %}